manjugb/cgm-QandA/READMEQA.md

 # Jenkins Steps Build:

-1.Click on New job 2.Write Desc and choose maven project(note:maven project is not availble, try install from manage jenkins -> Manage Plugins) 3.Go to build option enter root path with pom.xml 4.save and run build
+1.Click on New job 2.Write Desc and choose maven project(note:if maven project is not availble, try install from manage jenkins -> Manage Plugins) 3.Go to build option enter root path with pom.xml 4.save and run build